 When sharing interactive books for babies and toddlers with your children, you are boosting their development in such important ways.

-Interactive board books are incredibly engaging, which will capture not only a child’s interest, but their curiosity, too.
-When your little ones bat at pages, look for hidden characters, and actively participate in the stories you share with them, you are creating the building blocks for reading and writing development!
+First, interactive board books are incredibly engaging and capture childrens’ interest and curiosity.
+When your little ones bat at pages, look for hidden characters, and actively participate in stories, you’re creating the building blocks for reading and writing development!

-Many interactive books for babies and toddlers include pull tabs, die cut pages, moving parts, and different textures.
-All of these elements create fabulous sensory experiences for your child and are important for boosting their sensory development!
+Second, many interactive books include pull tabs, die cut pages, moving parts, and different textures.
+These elements create fabulous sensory experiences and are important for boosting sensory development!

-Interactive board books are fabulous for fine motor development.
-When your little one is pulling tabs, lifting flaps, and tracing their fingers along die cut pages and grooved paths, you are enhancing fine motor skills such as finger isolation and that all important pincer grasp!
+Finally, interactive books are fabulous for fine motor development.
+When your little one pulls tabs, lifts flaps, and traces her finger along die cut pages and grooved paths, you are enhancing fine motor skills.
+Good on your for working on finger isolation and that all important pincer grasp!

-Interactive Books for Babies and Toddlers will Help Your Kids Fall in Love with Reading
+Interactive Books Help Kids Fall in Love with Reading

-Above all else, I firmly believe that interactive board books will absolutely help your little ones fall in love with reading.
-When your children are actively participating in story time, when they engage with the pages, marvel at the things they make happen, and delight at characters that pop up from under flaps they lift themselves, they are experiencing, first hand, the wonder of story.
+Above all else, I firmly believe that interactive board books will help your little ones fall in love with reading.
+When your children are actively participating in story time, engaging with the pages, and delighting at the suprirses that pop up from under flaps they lift themselves, they experience, first hand, the wonder of story.
 And when they realize that books provide avenues for entertainment, wonder and amusement, you will hook them right then and there.

 So what are you waiting for?
 Grab some of these interactive books that will be perfect for babies and toddlers, have fun with the stories, and let your children explore the magical world of interactive board books.
 Enjoy!